 One of the most significant changes to the gambling environment in the past 15 years has been the increased availability of interactive or Internet gambling.
 Interactive gambling, including mobile gambling, is the fastest growing mode of gambling.
 This paper describes how and why Australians choose to gamble interactively.
 It will consider how interactive gambling differs from traditional land-based options and the differences between gamblers who do and do not gamble interactively.
-The discussion paper focuses on concerns regarding interactive gambling, including the risks it poses, particularly in terms of problem gambling. understanding of the impact of new technologies on gambling behaviour.
+The discussion paper focuses on concerns regarding interactive gambling, including the risks it poses, particularly in terms of problem gambling.

 The author wishes to acknowledge the valuable contributions of her colleagues who assisted with her research on interactive gambling, Professor Nerilee Hing, CGER Director, Southern Cross University, Alex Russell, CGER, Southern Cross University, Professor Alex Blaszczynski, University of Sydney, and Associate Professor Robert Wood, University of Lethbridge.
 The author would also like to acknowledge and thank the Menzies Foundation and Gambling Research Australia for providing funding for and commissioning research on interactive gambling in Australia.